pspdev/pspdev/README.md

   - [Thanks](#thanks)

 This program will automatically build and install the whole compiler and other tools used in the creation of Homebrew software for the Sony PlayStation Portable® video game system.

+## Up and running

+You can get started very quickly by grabbing the latest development pre-releases from the [releases' page for your platform](https://github.com/pspdev/pspdev/releases) and extract them to the `pspdev` directory in your `path`.

+Export the `PSPDEV` environment variable to point to the `pspdev` directory.

 ## What these scripts do